-This article was originally published by the openDemocracy on 30 September 2016.
+This article was originally published by Political Violence @ a Glance on 5 September 2018.

 In recent months, many observers of the still-smoldering civil war in Syria have concluded that Bashar al-Assad’s triumph, once unthinkable, now appears inevitable.
 How did the Syrian regime accomplish such a come-from-behind victory?